-The Messaging module is one of the cornerstones of the IMIconnect SDK, facilitating easy integration of Push and In-App Messaging capabilities within a host application.
+The Messaging module is one of the cornerstones of the Webex Connect SDK, facilitating easy integration of Push and In-App Messaging capabilities within a host application.

-Push notifications are unidirectional messages that can be sent from the IMIconnect Platform to an end-user device, even when the app is not in active use.
+Push notifications are unidirectional messages that can be sent from the Webex Connect Platform to an end-user device, even when the app is not in active use.
 Therefore, push is an ideal choice for drawing attention to your application to help increase user engagement.

-In addition to standard text, notifications may contain rich content and interactions, such as images, button actions, and deep links, to help bring engaging, relevant and contextual experiences to application users.
+In addition to the standard text, notifications may contain rich content and interactions, such as images, button actions, and deep links, to help bring engaging, relevant, and contextual experiences to application users.

 Normally, messages can only be received while an application is active, however, Push notifications can be used alongside In-app messages to wake an application and allow messages to be received.

-Unlike Push Notifications, the SDK does not handle the presentation of In-App Messages, this is a responsibility of the host application.
+Unlike Push Notifications, the SDK does not handle the presentation of In-App Messages, this is the responsibility of the host application.

 Push notifications and In-App Messages share many common data elements, therefore the SDK abstracts this data through the ICMessage class.